wwwild/CBC/README.md

 This remainder of the process copies the sermon MP3 file, updates the HTML file, and FTPs the files to the server.
 For this process you need to have:
 * The weekly service MP3 file on the CBC-supplied memory stick; insert this into a USB port.
-* The weekly service MP3 file on the CBC-supplied memory stick; insert this into a USB port.
 * The sermon information:
   * Sermon title